Probable-Futures/data-engineering/mapbox-tileset-validation/README.md

 After that, you need to make sure to fill the required configurations [here](tests/utils/configs.ts).
 This includes specifying the tileset id, the tiles and the method to use during validation (read below the different ways we use for validation).

-To start the app, first you need to run `yarn install`, and then run `yarn dev` inside `mapbox-tilesets` directory.
+To start the app, first you need to run `yarn install`, and then run `yarn dev` inside `mapbox-tileset-validation` directory.

 ## Techincal notes